Plan and build a new teaching space

 - specialist teaching spaces — these are rooms where specialist teaching occurs such as technology rooms and performing arts spaces

-Teaching space sizes depending on school and type
+Teaching space sizes depend on school and type:

 |Type||Net area (m²)||Comment|